myWsq/processor/README.md

 ## How to use with Vue

-Processor provide two packages for vue.
 From v2.0, it works for Vue 2 & 3 within a single package by the power of [Vue Demi](https://github.com/vueuse/vue-demi)!

 For **Vue 2.x**, you should install the [Composition API Plugin](https://github.com/vuejs/composition-api) before.